mmelkumyan/anim-t380-2022-assignments/midterm/README.md

 ### Dependencies

-- Found in `requirements.txt`
+- Found in `requirements.txt`.
+    - Pip installing `opencv-python` and `numpy` should satisfy everything.
 - A venv is provided with all packages included.
-To run it type `source venv/bin/activate`
+To run it unzip `venv.zip` and type `source venv/bin/activate`.
     - Then type `python python/brokenFrames.py -h` for help.

 ### Arguments